 Intangible assets with indefinite useful lives are not amortized, but are tested for impairment annually, either individually or at the cash-generating unit level.
-The assessment of indefinite life is reviewed annually to

-Initialled for identification purposes only Allkiriastatud identifitseerimiseks 27, 02, 2025 determine whether the indefinite life continues to be supportable.
+The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be supportable.
 If not, the change in useful life from indefinite to finite is made on a prospective basis.